 NOTE: According to oneM2M Drafting Rules [b-oneM2M DR] in order to mandate a feature in the oneM2M System but allow freedom to the individual deployment whether to use it or not subsequently requirements are often formulated like:

 "The oneM2M System shall support a mechanism [function, capability...] to …"; or "…shall be able to …".

-This does not mandate usage of the required feature in a M2M Solution.
+This does not mandate implementation of the required feature in a M2M Solution.

 6 Introduction to the M2M ecosystem

 6.1 Functional roles description